wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-saas-kiteworks-tutorial.md

 ### Configuring Azure AD Single Sign-On

-The objective of this section is to enable Azure AD single sign-on in the Azure AD portal and to configure single sign-on in your Kiteworks application.
+The objective of this section is to enable Azure AD single sign-on in the Azure Management Portal and to configure single sign-on in your Kiteworks application.
 As part of this procedure, you are required to create a base-64 encoded certificate file.
 If you are not familiar with this procedure, see [How to convert a binary certificate into a text file](http://youtu.be/PlgrzUZ-Y1o).

 To configure single sign-on for Kiteworks, you need a registered domain.
-If you don't have a registered domain yet, contact your Kiteworks support team via [support@flatterfiles.com](mailto:support@flatterfiles.com).
+If you don't have a registered domain yet, contact your Kiteworks support team.

 **To configure Azure AD single sign-on with Kiteworks, perform the following steps:**

-1. In the Azure AD portal, on the **Kiteworks** application integration page, click **Configure single sign-on** to open the **Configure Single Sign-On**  dialog.
+1. In the Azure Management Portal, on the **Kiteworks** application integration page, click **Configure single sign-on** to open the **Configure Single Sign-On**  dialog.
 <br><br> ![Configure Single Sign-On][6] <br>

 2. On the **How would you like users to sign on to Kiteworks** page, select **Azure AD Single Sign-On**, and then click **Next**.